Group Schemes with $\mathbb F_q$-Action: Quasi-balanced group schemes

 Conjugating this equation, we see that indeed $\rk(I_1) = \rk(I_2) = \rk(I_3)$. \end{proof}

-\begin{theorem} Let $q \neq 4$.
-Then $G\in\gra qA$ is quasi-balanced if and only if it is balanced. \end{theorem} \begin{proof} We have already seen ``$\Leftarrow$'' in Lemma \ref{bimpliesqb}.
+\begin{thm} Let $q \neq 4$.
+Then $G\in\grpa qA$ is quasi-balanced if and only if it is balanced. \end{thm} \begin{proof} We have already seen ``$\Leftarrow$'' in Lemma \ref{bimpliesqb}.
 Now let $G$ be quasi-balanced.
-Since the condition is stable under base change, we can assume $A=k$ to be a perfect field.
-As in (the proof of) Theorem \ref{structurethmFq}, we have an $\F_q$-equivariant decomposition By Remark \ref{etimpliesb}, $\pi_0(G)$ is balanced, hence quasi-balanced, and so $H$ is quasi-balanced as well by Corollary \ref{productqb}.
-Again as in Theorem \ref{structurethmFq},
+Since the condition is stable under base change, we can assume $A$ to be a perfect field.
+As in (the proof of) Theorem \ref{structurethmFq}, resp.
+Theorem \ref{structurethm}, we have an $\FF_q$-equivariant decomposition